internetErik/atomic-scss/README.md

 `$bp-sm : 560px !default;`

+*The `!default` property means that it assigns this value only if the variable isn't already defined!
+So this won't override your own variables*

 ## Recommendations

+Import atomic into your scss at a fairly high level so the classes are easier to override

+This framework comes with some variables it defines for colors and breakpoints (see above).
+But you can override them by defining them **before** the import of the atomic.

 Pair with [unCSS](https://github.com/giakki/uncss) in some form in order to remove unused styles in the end.
 However, if you don't do this the added weight isn't all too bad.